AI4WORK-Project/logistics-scheduler/examples/instances/instance1_description.md

-# Input API Description
+# Input and Output API Description

-This document describes the structure and fields of the JSON file given as input to the scheduler.
+This document details the structure and fields of the scheduler’s input and output JSON files.

-## JSON Structure
+## Input JSON Structure

-The file consists of three main sections:
+The input file consists of three main sections:
 - `warehouse`: A list of materials stored in the warehouse, along with their stock levels and associated exchange points.
 - `trucks`: A list of trucks that have to deliver or pick up materials.
 - `ongoing_orders`: A list of orders currently being processed at exchange points.